DPhil Students: Carl welcomes informal contacts from students in the field of evidence-based medicine

 Carl Heneghan is a clinical epidemiologist with expertise in evidence-based medicine, research methods, and evidence synthesis expertise.

-His work includes investigating drugs and devices, advising governments on regulatory evidence, working with the media assessing health claims and research on common presenting conditions in primary care.
+His work includes investigating the evidence for approval of drugs and devices, assessing health claims and researching common presenting conditions in the community.

-He is a clinical advisor to two UK All Parliamentary Party Group on Surgical Mesh and Hormone Pregnancy Tests, an adviser to the WHO clinical trials registry platform and a founder of the AllTrials campaign; twice he was voted one of the top 100 NHS clinical leaders by the HSJ.
+He is a clinical advisor to two UK All Parliamentary Party Groups, an adviser to the WHO clinical trials registry platform and a founder of the AllTrials campaign; twice he was voted one of the top 100 NHS clinical leaders by the HSJ.
 In 2018 he was awarded NIHR Senior Investigator status.

 In 2019 he received a lifetime achievement award from Oxford's Medical Science Division for his sustained commitment to education and teaching.
 He is the Director of the Centre for Evidence-Based Medicine (CEBM), which builds capacity through teaching and training activities.
-He teaches undergraduates, postgraduates and teachers of EBM, and is Director of Programs in Evidence-Based Health Care,
+He teaches undergraduates, postgraduates and teachers of EBM and is Director of Programs in Evidence-Based Health Care,

 Dissemination and Media: See find an expert page